SymfonyCasts/lemon-squeezy/sfcasts/js-events-security.md

 And pass `$user->getId()` and `$userId` as arguments.

-If there's an ID mismatch, we'll hit this `if` statement and throw an exception, then we can see it in our logs.
 Now we can safely set the customer ID, since we're certain it's related to the current user.

 ## Testing Our Setup